Local Dev Tools and Security Implications

 This approach avoids unnecessary process overhead while still reducing exposure in a meaningful way.

-Addressing this doesn't require heavy governance or restrictive controls.
-It starts with basic visibility and a consistent habit of asking a simple question:
+Addressing this does not require complex policies or restrictive controls.
+It starts with visibility and a habit of asking a simple question:

-Whether you're writing application code, working with data, or managing infrastructure, the editor is part of the software supply chain.
-It deserves to be treated with that same level of scrutiny.
+Whether you're developing applications, processing data, or managing infrastructure, your editor is part of the software supply chain.
+It should be evaluated with the same level of attention as any other dependency.